darajava/klass-loader/README.md

 A component *requires* a corresponding stylesheet in the same directory only if the component declares a `klass` attribute as shown above.
 If there are multiple components in the same folder, they will all be based on the same stylesheet.

+### Using global styles
+In the `styles.css` file, the webpack implementation of `css-modules` allows us compose selectors, import selectors from other stylesheets, and more!
+Further info on [their README](https://github.com/css-modules/css-modules#dependencies).
+Alternatively, `className` can still be used alongside `klass` to reference global CSS files.

 ## Install & Configuration

 #### Install